Scott-Borecki/rails-engine/README.md

 ## Endpoints

 The following table presents each API endpoint and its documentation.

+Notes:
 - For `GET` requests, an example link is provided for demonstration purposes.

-Unless otherwise noted, the results are sorted by name in case-sensitive alphabetical order (i.e. A-Z then a-z).
+- Unless otherwise noted, the results are sorted by name in case-sensitive alphabetical order (i.e. A-Z then a-z).

 Endpoint | Docs | Example
 ---------|------|--------